 Figure 9a indicates flood risk index map which risk value ranges from 0.05 to 0.76.
 The flood risk map was classified into five classes using the natural break method,: very low, low, moderate, high and very high which cover 32.90%, 21.71%, 21.98%, 7.70% and 15.69% of study area, respectively (Fig. 9b).
 The flood risk map indicates that the central and northern sites of Sari city were increasingly exposed to the flood risk.
 Since risk is a function of hazard and vulnerability, distance to channel, land use, population density, quality of buildings and urban density were found to be the most important factors in flood risk analysis

-A main limitation of the study is that some of the predictive factors vary over time, which result in uncertainty of the outcomes.
+The main limitation of the study is that some of the predictive factors vary over time, which result in uncertainty of the outcomes.
 For example, rainfall is a dynamic process, which changes over time and space (Shahid, 2010).
 However, in this study, we have considered some heavy rainfall events (resulting sever flood inundation) to produce the rainfall map.
 These models also can’t consider the rainfall return periods to flood hazard prediction.
 In addition, curve number varies over the time by increasing the impervious areas (such as buildings and streets) which substantially reduce infiltration capacity (Mishra and Singh, 2004).

 Fig. 9.
 SOMEWHERE HERE

-5. Conclusions
+5. Conclusion

 Flood risk assessment is vital for urban management and sustainable urban development.
 Urban floods are influenced by different factors, which in developing countries are often related to unplanned urban development along lowlands and riversides (e.g. river floods), poor maintenance and clogging of urban drainage.
 In the current research, two state-of-the-art machine learning models namely GARP and QUEST were applied for the first time to produce an urban flood risk map.
 The results obtained show how machine learning techniques can be applied to urban flood risk zoning, when there are no detail hydrologic and hydraulic datasets.
 In a policy term, the results highlighted that the distance to channels and population density are important factor in flood risk mapping.
 Furthermore, the validation results demonstrated that both GARP and QUEST models represented reliable results without complex hydrodynamic information, although GARP model had a higher accuracy.
 The approach presented is particularly useful in other regions to quickly define and expose floods hazards.
 The mapping also serves as a first step to developing flood risk reduction strategies and to allocate resources for developing some efficient flood risk managements and flood warning systems.
 In addition, the scientific achievements of this research could help decision makers and planners to proper design and maintenance of drainage systems for sustainable urban management flood risk reduction.